 I had fun this Fall, and worked hard, mostly separately, the inevitable balance of college as I said, and I continue to do the same, but working a little harder, having a little more fun, and doing it by doing more things that combine the two, and wasting less time, which to me includes oversleeping.

 Now that I’m graduating, I feel it in my gut that it is time to really work hard.
 I feel it is time for me to begin serving the world.
 I am tired of my parents and others serving me.
-I started serving this semester choosing to do my full time internship for my major with Boys & Girls Club of Middle Tennessee.
+I started serving this semester choosing to do my full time internship for my major with Boys & Girls Club.
 And I’m going to continue to serve, but in the ways that make me feel like my gap year.
 When I was having fun working hard.
-That’s what I believe I will find at Houlihan Lokey, despite the investment banking horror stories, I did it, and I don’t have to have fears of stories, I have my own experience to reflect on as an intern being right with the full time analysts, and it seemed like a lifestyle I could enjoy.
+That’s what I believe I will find at my first post-graduate job, despite the investment banking horror stories, I did it, and I don’t have to have fears of stories, I have my own experience to reflect on as an intern being right with the full time analysts, and it seemed like a lifestyle I could enjoy.
 I will work hard and learn so much about finance and technology, the two things that, industry-wise, matter most to me, because I believe that money runs the world and technology changes it.

 I want to come to Stanford for my MBA to meet like-minded people who can have fun working hard like me, and who have aspirations as high as the sky and are inspired, and brilliant, and crazy, and different.